 Its graceful design, bold color, and its location at the entrance to San Francisco Bay make the Golden Gate Bridge one of the most stunning sites in the world, and it’s a great place to visit.
 You can walk and bike on or over the bridge, and you can get below the bridge by following the trail to Fort Point and Crissy Field.
 And amazingly, it’s free.

 The only complication is parking because the small lot by the Golden Gate Bridge Welcome Center is often full.
-Luckily, you can get there on public transit, and here are two ways to do so:
+Luckily, it’s easy to get to on public transit:

 Palace of Fine Arts, Crissy Field, and the Golden Gate Promenade